-4.2.4 Name and Address Options
+4.1.3 Name and Address Options

 h) Where object identifiers (OIDs) are used, it is assumed that they are constrained such that no more than five arcs will be present and the component values will be small.
 This enables the OID to be encoded in 4 octets, with a length field of 1-octet (for BER) or 2-bits (for PER).
-The OID values assumed are listed in section 5 of Annex C.

 i) An AP-title is assumed to be an OID and an AE-qualifier is assumed to be a small value Integer (less than 128).
-The effect of including addressing fields in Called and Calling Identification fields in ACSE connect PDUs is illustrated in section 6 of Annex C.

-j) Both the Presentation Selector and Session Selector have a value of NULL ..
+j) Both the Presentation Selector and Session Selector have a value of NULL.

-4.2.5 Presentation Context
+4.1.4 Presentation Context

-k) When A2CSE is used, even the presentation-context-definition-list in Presentation CP and CPA PDUs are omitted 2 (A2CSE provides this information in its own PDUs).
+k) When A2CSE is used, even the presentation-context-definition-list in Presentation CP and CPA PDUs are omitted 1 (A2CSE provides this information in its own PDUs).